hon20002000/weather/README.md

 1. Baryshnikova, Nadezhda V., and Dennis Wesselbaum.
 "Air pollution and motor vehicle collisions in New York city."
 Environmental Pollution 337 (2023): 122595.
 2. Sager, Lutz.
 "Estimating the effect of air pollution on road safety using atmospheric temperature inversions."
 Journal of Environmental Economics and Management 98 (2019): 102250.
 3. Gao, Huaxi, Jieran Shi, Hongguang Cheng, Yaqin Zhang, and Yan Zhang.
 "The impact of long-and short-term exposure to different ambient air pollutants on cognitive function in China."
 Environment International 151 (2021): 106416.
+4. Vega-Calderón, Luis, Ricardo Almendra, Pablo Fdez-Arroyabe, María T. Zarrabeitia, and Ana Santurtún.
+"Air pollution and occupational accidents in the Community of Madrid, Spain."
+International journal of biometeorology 65 (2021): 429-436.
+5. Lavy, Victor, Genia Rachkovski, and Omry Yoresh.
+Heads Up: Does Air Pollution Cause Workplace Accidents?.
+No. w30715.
+National Bureau of Economic Research, 2022.